L2W-2021H1/UI-Integration-Cards/readme.md

 This repository contains material for the SAP **Learn to Win 2021-H1** session on **SAP Work Zone UI Integration Cards**.

 ## Overview
 This session introduces attendees to the creation of a **UI Integration Card** with the help of **Open Connectors**.
-There is a no-code exercise attached to create your own card.
-The presentation can be found here.
+Below you can find a no-code exercise to create your own card.
+The presentation can be found [here](/Exercises/Collateral/2021%20H1%20Learn%20to%20Win%20Presentation_Work%20Zone_UI%20Integration%20Card.pptx?raw=true).
 Have fun! :smiley:

 ## Requirements